Finaro

 Finaro (the trading name of Credorax, Inc.), is an Israel-based online merchant acquiring bank and payment service provider (PSP).
-The company was established in 2007 by Benny Nachman.
-The company operates in the European Union, United States, and China.
+Established in 2007 by Benny Nachman, Michael Fainshtein and Eugene Volkov the company operates in the European Union, United States, and China.

+In October 2023 Finaro was acquired by Shift4 and now operates under the Shift4 brand name.

 History

 Credorax was founded as a financial technology startup in 2007, in Southborough Massachusetts by Benny Nachman.
 From its start, the company launched and developed as an online acquiring bank acting as an intermediary between issuing banks or payment service providers and e-commerce merchants.
 The initial funding was provided by Blumberg Capital.
 By 2014, the company received nearly $130 million in venture funding from Blumberg Capital, FTV capital and other investment firms.

 In 2010, the company was licensed to operate under the EU Payment Services Directive (PSD).
 In 2014, it obtained commercial banking license in Japan and in 2015, the company received a commercial banking license in Malta allowing it to operate within the European Union.
 Processing a volume of over $4.3 Billion in 2019.

+In March 2022, Finaro announced its acquisition by US payments company Shift4 in a deal valued at USD 575 million.
+The deal took some time to get approved by the required institutions, after which the acquisition was completed on October 26, 2023.
+On November 13, 2023 Finaro announced that it was rebranding as Shift4 and was operating under the Shift4 brand name from that day onwards.